elpatron68/HG-Server-Manager/README.md

 ## Installation

-- Download latest release from https://github.com/elpatron68/HG-Server-Manager/releases (zip file)
+- Download the file `HG_Server-Manager.zip` from [Releases](https://github.com/elpatron68/HG-Server-Manager/releases/latest)
 - Extract the archive to a directory of your choice
 - Start `HG-ServerUI.exe`